DaanMatch/meeting-agendas/README.md

 - Include any dependencies to the requirements.txt file.
 - The book will be rebuilt and deployed automatically.
 Please tag @shpatrickguo in your commit or in an issue in the repository when you push changes.

+## Contributors

+We welcome and recognize all contributions.
+You can see a list of current contributors in the [contributors tab](https://github.com/patrick/my_book/graphs/contributors).

 ## Credits

 This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/) and the [executablebooks/cookiecutter-jupyter-book template](https://github.com/executablebooks/cookiecutter-jupyter-book).